PlayStation Portable (PSP) Architecture

 The end of the line

 The RISC revolution spawned countless CPUs throughout the 80s-90s but only a handful lasted after the turn of the century.
-Just like I concluded my analysis of the SuperH in the Dreamcast article, it’s time to say farewell to a historic leader in parallel computing: the MIPS CPU.
+Just like I concluded my analysis of the SuperH in the Dreamcast article, the PlayStation Portable will be my last article of this series carrying a MIPS CPU.

 After many turnarounds, what’s left of MIPS is now a company designing RISC-V CPUs.
 In all fairness, this is an interesting strategy that provides the company with greater leverage to compete against ARM.
-In any case, the PlayStation Portable will be my last article of this series carrying a MIPS CPU.

 Looking back at my analyses, however, it’s hard to comprehend how such a talented company could’ve lost its market share.
 Admittedly, in the workstation market, it became clear that Intel’s x86, no matter the amount of criticism, won by making equipment affordable (thanks to its Pentium line, along with the ‘clones’) and attractive due to its (Windows-only) compatible software.
 Finally, the P6 architecture provided Intel with the scalability initially only enjoyed by RISC designs.